Stanley Druckenmiller: Investment career

 According to The Wall Street Journal, on August 18, 2010, Druckenmiller "told clients that he's returning their money and ending his firm's 30-year run, citing the 'high emotional toll' of not performing up to his own expectations."
 He indicated it was not easy to make big profits while handling very large sums of money.
 His biggest investments are Microsoft and Amazon in 2020.

+In October 2024, Druckenmiller alongside Greg Coffey, invested in an AI company Reflexivity in their most recent round to raise 30 million dollars.

 Investment philosophy

 Druckenmiller is a top-down investor who adopts a similar trading style as George Soros by holding a group of stocks long, a group of stocks short, and uses leverage to trade futures and currency.
 In early 2019 he held large positions in Microsoft, Abbott Laboratories, Salesforce.com, Delta Airlines, and American Airlines.
-In November 2020, he stated that he owned both gold and bitcoin.

 Personal life

 Druckenmiller has been married twice.
 In 1976, he married his high school sweetheart; they divorced in 1980.
 In 1988, Druckenmiller married Fiona Katharine Biggs, a Barnard College graduate and niece of investor Barton Biggs, in an Episcopalian ceremony.
-Druckenmiller has three daughters with Biggs: Sarah, Tess, and Hannah.
+Druckenmiller has three daughters with Biggs.

 Political and economic views

-Druckenmiller advocates reducing spending on entitlement programs such as Social Security.
+Druckenmiller advocates reducing spending on social safety net programs such as Social Security.
 Druckenmiller was a major supporter of Republican Governor Chris Christie of New Jersey.
 In 2015, Druckenmiller donated $300,000 total to the presidential candidacies of Christie, Jeb Bush, and John Kasich.
+In 2023, Druckenmiller endorsed Nikki Haley in the 2024 Republican Party presidential primaries.
+The following year, Druckenmiller stated that he would be voting for neither Donald Trump or Kamala Harris in the 2024 United States presidential election.

 In 2020, after the stock market crash and subsequent rally above pre-crash levels, Druckenmiller said he expects inflation in the US economy due to actions taken by the Federal Reserve.
 He made a similar warning in 2013 during an address at Bowdoin College in which he noted that, since 1994, he has been concerned that spending on government entitlement programs would lead to an economic crisis worse than the financial collapse of 2008.